erred/uva-ccf/lab1.md

 - hash existing disk state
 - attach and mount a storage drive to store the resulting image
 - clone and verify disk image with hash

+### Correction

+acquiring volatile data (eg in RAM) should also be in high priority and should be attempted if necessary before acquiring on disk data.

 ## Q12.
 Mount your image and make sure that it is mounted as read-only